EarthScienceAnalytics/react-assignment/README.md

 ## Provided Libraries

 The application comes with a few npm libraries pre-installed, which you can see in the `package.json` file.
-The highlights are:
+The most important are:

 - React.js
 - Material-ui